lukemmolnar/dynmap_land_claims_extractor/README.md

 - `--json-output`: Path to save change detection results as JSON
 - `--min-area`: Minimum area in pixels for a change to be considered significant (default: 20)
 - `--threshold`: Threshold for pixel difference to be considered significant (default: 50)
+- `--focus-on-claims`: Focus only on land claim colors for change detection
+- `--color-tolerance`: How closely a pixel needs to match a land claim color (default: 30)

 ### Examples